How to Grow Grafted Tomatoes

+Grafted tomatoes are ideal for the garden.
 Tomatoes need plenty of sunshine.
 They generally need three months of warm, frost free weather to produce well.

-Grafted plants take up more space in the garden and are more expensive than seedlings.
+Grafted tomatoes take up more space in the garden and are more expensive than seedlings.
 But one single plant produces huge amounts of tomatoes; two plants can provide a season’s supply for a whole family.
 The difference is that each variety is grafted onto a new set of roots.
 These roots are of a vigorous disease resistant variety (not necessarily with the tastiest fruit) so that the vigour is passed onto the variety which is grafted on top producing bigger, very high yielding plants of your chosen hybrid variety.

 When To Plant